Curved origami and tangent developables

 A curved crease hyperbolic origami tessellation

 The answer comes from curvature.
 Through a point on our surface, we can look at cross sections of the surface through a plane orthogonal through the surface.
 Find the plane which achieves the maximum and minimum of the curvature of the cross sections.
 The values of these two curvatures are the “principle curvatures” at that point.
+The Gaussian curvature at a point is defined as the product of the principle curvatures.
 For example, when the surface is a flat plane, all principle curvatures are zero and the gaussian curvature is zero.
 For a cylinder, the direction of maximal curvature is a circular section of the cylinder, which has positive curvature.
-The direction of minimal angle is a line parallel to the axis of the cylinder, which has zero curvature.
+The direction of minimal curvature is a line parallel to the axis of the cylinder, which has zero curvature.
 The product of these is zero, so a cylinder has zero gaussian curvature at every point.

 A cylidner with pencil marks on it.
 Along the axis, a line with labeled curvature 0.
 Along the circular crossection, a line with labeled curvature > 0.
 The text says gaussian curature equals zero